 what happens if an employer doesn't pay super contributions?

-It’s legally required that employers contribute to the super of employees who make at least $450 per month.
+It’s legally required that employers contribute to the super of employees.

 If an employer neglects to contribute to the super of eligible workers, the company could face legal consequences in the form of a fine.

 Not only that, but failing to pay staff what is legally part of their compensation could cause an organisation significant reputational harm.

 Employers should want to see their staff succeed, both inside and outside of their jobs.
 It’s a company’s responsibility to give its workers the tools necessary to do so, which is another reason why contributing to employee super should be a top priority for a business.